 Because peripheral vascular disease can cause leg pain, talk to your doctor about the type of exercise that is right for you.
 Your doctor, physiotherapist or exercise physiologist will be able to provide an exercise plan suited to your circumstances.

-The Quit Now: My QuitBuddy is a personalised interactive app with quit tips, daily motivational messages and countdown to quitting reminders.
+My QuitBuddy is a personalised interactive app with quit tips, daily motivational messages and countdown to quitting reminders.
 The user records their goals in pictures, words or audio messages and the panic button when craving provides a range of distractions.
 Call the Quitline on 13 7848 or a buddy from the app, or post a note on the community board.
-The Quit Now: My QuitBuddy is free to download on iPhone, iPad and Android phones.
+The My QuitBuddy is free to download on iPhone, iPad and Android phones.
 To install visit iTunes online store or Google Play store.

 Lifestyle changes are an important part of management.
 Be guided by your doctor, but general self-help suggestions include: